spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ##### Validate Index-time Processing

-It is recommended to run tests to validate that each individual sourcetype works as intended before applying it to production data.
+It is recommended to run tests to validate that the index-time processing works as intended before applying it to production data.
 This is typically done in a separate Splunk environment dedicated to testing, but it can also be done via the "Add Data" wizard in Splunk Web
 1. Navigate to **Settings → Add Data** in Splunk Web.
 2. Click **Upload**.
 3. Click **Select File** and select a sample log file.
 4. Enter **event event line-breaking** configurations (tip: first check if the default settings work).
 5. Enter **event timestamp assignment** configurations.
 6. Validate.

 #### **5. Search-Time Processing**